LZU-IPC-OC/MNIST_classification/README.md

 # MNIST_classification
-Using CNN to achieve MNIST database classification.
+Using OCNN to achieve MNIST database classification.